| HOME

 in highly excitable or nervous dogs where no apparent stress triggers

 can be identified, suggesting a possible underlying genetic predisposition.
+Compulsive behaviour most often occurs when a dog's

 course of action is blocked, during major social transitions such